 While it's always a good idea to have a plan on where we will be shooting, it's also an unavoidable fact that sometimes the best plans are disrupted by unexpected factors outside of our control.
 We had originally intended to shoot in the vicinity of the Newman Bandstand in Audubon Park, but when we arrived, this area was unexpectedly in use by a large charity event, making it impractical to photograph there, so we had to improvise and move to another location in the park.
 And it worked out great!

-In this series of photographs, I asked her to simply walk along this curved walkway as she held her dress up, but specifically requested that she not look at the camera.
+In this series of photographs, I asked her to simply walk along this walkway that curves around the fountain near the St. Charles Avenue entrance to the park as she held her dress up, but specifically requested that she not look at the camera.
 Though a traditional bridal portrait is usually at least somewhat carefully posed, I enjoy capturing some more candid-like mostly unposed images during the session as well, as these images will tend to show the bride's individual personality more.

 Location: 6500 Magazine St, New Orleans, LA 70118.